Flying can be tough. Not only are you stuck in a small space, but you also have to deal with turbulence, crying babies, and people who talk too much.

 Many airlines now offer in-flight entertainment, a great way to pass the time on a long flight.
 This could include movies, TV shows, music, games, etc. Some airlines even have seatback screens with interactive content.

 If you’re trying to be productive, use the time on your long flight to catch up on some work or answer some emails.
-Just ensure you’re not disturbing your seatmates if they’re trying to sleep.
+Ensure you’re not disturbing your seatmates if they’re trying to sleep.

 10) Plan your next vacation